Skip to Content

 Finalisation

-ETR updated based on discussions at the Council & published on the UEMS website
+ETR updated based on minor comments at the Council & published on the UEMS website

 The adopted ETRs